vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Three nights, marriage not consummated for, 876; obscuration of the moon by the sun, 181.

 Three Soma lakes, of Indra, 168.
-Three steps of Visņu, imitated by sacrificer,
+Three steps of Visṇu, imitated by sacrificer,

 820.